Herdecke: Notable people

 Al-Dulaimi is one of the pioneers of the Iraqi women's movement.
 She was born in 1923 in Baghdad and entered the College of Medicine in Baghdad in 1941.

-Al-Dulaimi belonged to the Iraqi Communist Party in 1948, and in 1959 she assumed the Ministry of Municipalities in the government of Abdul Karim Qasim.
+She belonged to the Iraqi Communist Party in 1948, and in 1959 she assumed the Ministry of Municipalities in the government of Abdul Karim Qasim.

 Naziha al-Dulaimi played an important role in issuing the Personal Status Law in Iraq in 1959.